devloperdevesh/agentmesh/CODE_OF_CONDUCT.md

 Maintainers are expected to:

 - lead by example
+- maintain professional communication standards
-- enforce this Code of Conduct consistently
+- apply this Code of Conduct consistently
-- remain impartial during investigations
+- remain fair and impartial during investigations
-- document enforcement decisions when appropriate
+- protect contributors from harmful interactions
-- encourage respectful technical discussion
+- encourage productive technical collaboration

-Maintainers should focus on preserving a healthy development environment for all contributors.
+Maintainers should prioritize the long-term health of the FaultPlane community.

 ---

 # Conflict Resolution

-Technical disagreement is a normal part of software development.
+Technical disagreements are a natural part of engineering.

 When disagreements occur:

-- focus on facts rather than individuals
+- focus on technical facts, not individuals
-- support proposals with evidence
+- evaluate proposals based on evidence
+- explain reasoning clearly
-- remain respectful throughout discussion
+- remain respectful during discussions
-- seek consensus where practical
+- seek practical consensus
-- allow maintainers to make final decisions when necessary
+- allow maintainers to make final decisions when required

-The objective is to improve the project rather than win an argument.
+The goal is to improve FaultPlane, not to win arguments.

 ---

 # Enforcement Principles

-Enforcement decisions should be:
+Enforcement actions should be:

 - fair
 - consistent
 - proportional
 - transparent when appropriate
-- respectful of all parties involved
+- respectful of everyone involved

-Every report should be reviewed on its own merits.
+Every report will be evaluated based on its individual circumstances.

 ---

 # Attribution

-This Code of Conduct is inspired by established open source community standards, including the Contributor Covenant, and has been adapted to reflect the governance model of the AgentMesh project.
+This Code of Conduct is inspired by established open source community standards, including the Contributor Covenant, and has been adapted for the governance model and engineering culture of the FaultPlane project.

 ---

 # Questions

-Questions regarding this Code of Conduct may be directed to the project maintainers through the project's official communication channels.
+Questions regarding this Code of Conduct can be directed to the FaultPlane maintainers through the project's official communication channels.

-Thank you for helping maintain a respectful, collaborative, and professional community.
+Thank you for helping build a respectful, collaborative, and technically excellent open source community.